mbregvadze-smartsoft/Slot-Game/README.md

   - In the returned response (`Baraban: []`), the Wild index is marked with 🟦 0.
   - The sequence of other symbols by index does not matter.
   - Every symbol has its own win animation.

-### 🟧 Turbo Spin Mode

-- Reel spinning and the multiplier wheel are also accelerated.

 ## 🔌 API